 The school is led by Camila Mendoza, who started this initiative with her husband in 1996.
 Very soon, more classes and, thus, more funding were needed.
 Unfortunately, the government would not support this private initiative and the poor local community could not pay for private education.
 When a Belgian group of friends visited the school in 2003, they immediately decided to support the school financially.
 Finally, in 2007, the association AJPOPOLI VZW was created with the purpose of giving support to this educational project.
+She is much appreciated by the local community who considers her as a very wise and charismatic person.

 Guatemala is “the country of eternal spring”, but remains one of the most poor and violent countries in Latin America.
 Especially Indian communities, such as the Mayas, live in difficult and poor conditions.
 Guatemala is a beautiful country, but still has to overcome a lot of political, economic and social issues.
 The country and its population are slowly recovering from a thirty year civil war, which ended in 1996.